 The possession, manufacture, and distribution of illegal narcotics are just a few of the various criminal offenses related to drug crimes in Virginia.
 The details of each drug case depend on the type and amount of the drugs in question, but the penalties for all drug offenses can be particularly rigid.
 Moreover, having a drug offense conviction on your record can wreak devastating long-term damage.
 Individuals facing drug charges risk hefty fines and incarceration, with certain offenses carrying mandatory minimum jail terms.
 In addition to the type and amount of drugs involved, Virginia’s drug laws take into account the different schedules of controlled substances, which is a classification system for various drugs.
 For more information about controlled substances schedules you can visit the U.S. Department of Justice website here.
 It’s important to note that although cannabis (marijuana) is a Schedule I controlled substance, the Virginia state laws are narrowly tailored to cannabis as its own category of controlled substance.

-If you have been charged with a misdemeanor offense in the Commonwealth of Virginia, you are advised to consult with an experienced defense attorney who can help you understand the criminal process, guide you through any ongoing investigations, and advise you of any potential penalties associated with a conviction.
-Having a criminal record can seriously impact your future employment and educational opportunities, hinder your ability to qualify for certain loans, threaten your standing in custody disputes, and damage your personal and professional relationships.
-Retaining a Virginia criminal defense and attorney who is well versed in a variety of criminal offenses and DUI violations is your best chance to avoid incarceration and protect your rights.
+If you have been charged with a misdemeanor or felony offense in the Commonwealth of Virginia, you are advised to consult with an experienced Virginia criminal lawyer who can help you understand the criminal process, guide you through any ongoing investigations, and advise you of any potential penalties associated with a conviction.
+Having a criminal record can seriously impact your future employment and educational opportunities, hinder your ability to qualify for certain loans, threaten your standing in custody disputes, impact your security clearance, and damage your personal and professional relationships.
+Retaining a Leesburg, Virginia criminal defense attorney who is well versed in a variety of criminal offenses and DUI violations is your best chance to avoid incarceration and protect your rights.
 Learn more about our specific approach when you call today.